-Stone countertops not only add an expensive touch to kitchens, baths, and multi-purpose rooms, they are an excellent choice for durability.
+Stone countertops not only add an expensive touch to kitchens, baths, and multi-purpose rooms, but they are an excellent choice for durability.
 Whether you choose concrete, granite, limestone, marble, quartz, or soapstone, it is important to learn how to care for each type of stone properly to prevent damage.
+Here are some of the best ways to clean different types of stone countertops.

 01 of 06

 You may not immediately think of concrete countertops as stone, but concrete is a mixture of finely crushed stone, sand, cement, and water.
 The mixture is poured into a mold, and after drying, forms a durable solid surface.
-The key to easy care for concrete countertops is how the countertop is sealed.
+The concrete can be left its natural color or stained.
+Just as with concrete floors, the key to easy care for concrete countertops is how the countertop is sealed.
 The sealant should be acid, heat, and scratch resistant.
 Carefully read the instructions on how often the sealant should be reapplied.

-- One of the most harmful... elements to concrete countertops is acid.
+- Daily cleaning: One of the most harmful elements to concrete countertops is acid.
 For daily cleaning, simply mix one teaspoon of dish detergent in four cups of water and keep in a spray bottle.
 Wipe the counters after cooking or food preparation.
 Never use harsh, abrasive cleaners or scrubbing pads.
 And, this is the time to avoid distilled white vinegar as a cleaner.

 - If you have hard water in your home, mineral deposits will eventually cause problems on concrete surfaces.
 Consider adding a water softening system or a water conditioner in your cleaning water.

-- Stains that appear from strong acids like lemon juice, are actually spots where the concrete has become etched as the acid dissolved the cement and left carbonate deposits.
-These can not be removed without buffing or grinding away the damage and resealing the surface.
-If grinding and patching is required, it's best to hire a professional.
+- Stain removal: Stains that appear from strong acids, like lemon juice, are actually spots where the concrete has become etched as the acid dissolved the cement and left carbonate deposits.
+These cannot be removed without buffing or grinding away the damage and resealing the surface.
+If grinding and patching are required, it's best to hire a professional.

 - Discoloration stains from foods like coffee or mustard can usually be removed easily with chlorine bleach.
 Dip a cotton ball or white paper towel in the bleach.
 Apply directly to the stain and weigh down with a heavy glass bowl.
 Allow the bleach to work for five to ten minutes and then rinse well with plain, cool water.
 Do not leave the bleach on the stain for longer than ten minutes or damage to the sealant can occur.